What is Cub Scouts?

 When are den meetings?

-Age-specific den meetings (Tiger, Wolf, Bear, Webelos) are once per month at a time and place chosen by the den leaders.
-Den meetings generally last 60 minutes at the Weston Scout House.
+Age-specific den meetings (Lions, Tiger, Wolf, Bear, Webelos) are once or twice a per month at a time and place chosen by the den leaders.
+Den meetings generally last 60-90 minutes at the Weston Scout House.
+See the Pack calendar or reach out to your Den leaders for a schedule.
+If you are new to the Pack, email the Cubmaster, Thomas Crutchfield, at westoncubscouts157@gmailcom.

 When are Pack Activities?

-Pack activities vary.
+Most Pack activities are held on a weekend day, but vary in day, length of time, and location based on the activity.
 For example, our collection of food for a local food pantry occurs on a Saturday morning while overnights run from Saturday evening to Sunday morning.
 There is typically one Pack activity each month.

 St. Julia’s Parish charters Pack 157, but I’m not a member there…